Swiftmane/Ror2-AP-tracker/README.md

 # Poptracker pack for Risk of Rain 2

-A poptracker pack for usage with the Risk of Rain 2 Archipelago Randomizer
+A poptracker pack for usage with the Risk of Rain 2 Archipelago Randomizer.

 ## Installation